Summer Hours: Main Campus: Monday-Thursday, 8am-5pm, Friday, 8am-Noon Borra Center: Monday-Thursday, 7am-5pm, Closed on Friday Details.

 Career Opportunities

-According to the U.S. Bureau of Labor Statistics, the “Employment of medical assistants is projected to grow 19 percent from 2019 to 2029, much faster than the average for all occupations.”
-The growth of the aging baby-boom population will continue to increase demand for preventive medical services, which are often provided by physicians.
-As a result, physicians will hire more assistants to perform routine administrative and clinical duties, allowing the physicians to see more patients.
-Medical assistants work mostly in primary care, a steadily growing sector of the healthcare industry.
+According to the U.S. Bureau of Labor Statistics, the “Employment of medical assistants is projected to grow 14 percent from 2022-32, much faster than the average for all occupations.”
+The large baby-boom population continues to enter older age groups, which typically have more healthcare concerns than younger age groups and will continue to increase demand for medical services.
+As a result, more medical assistants will be needed to perform routine administrative and clinical duties in physicians’ offices and other primary care settings.

 Medical Assisting Plan of Study